bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 *Not too tight - got it*.

 As she reached the door, she knocked on it twice as she yelled:
-"Hey - Cluckly'.
+"Hey - Chuckly'.
 Is it safe to enter?"

 The answer that came back was from a more deep and harsh voice, which had a keen intelligence behind it:
 "Just don't smack any of the equipment around, and you'll be fine!"

 Victoria rolled her eyes as she entered the door:
-"That was *one* time, Chuckly.
+"That was *one* time, Chuckly'.
 Can you please leave it in the past where it belongs?"

 Adrex followed suit, as Smearchuckle's comeback cut clear through their shop: